tart-telescope/tart_website/docs/docs/advanced/image-from-vis.md

 ## Step 2.
 Grid the visibilities

 We will find the image using the inverse Fourier Transform of the visibilities.
-Do do this we have to grid the visibilities in the U-V plane.
+Do do this we have to grid the visibilities in the u-v plane.
 This means filling the u-v plane with the measured visibilites for each baseline.

 $$